ecsworkshop2018/expertalk-2018-ecs-workshop/README.md

 ### Download aws access key details (required to configure AWS cli later).

-Login to AWS account.
+Login to AWS account (are going to provide access to AWS during workshop).
 Reset password for first time.

 Create a new AWS accessKey and download *accessKeys.csv* to your user home directory.